catamphetamine/libphonenumber-js/README.md

 ## Bug reporting

-If you spot any inconsistencies with the [original Google's `libphonenumber`](https://libphonenumber.appspot.com/) then create an issue in this repo.
+If any inconsistencies with the [original Google's `libphonenumber`](https://libphonenumber.appspot.com/) are spot then an issue can be created in this repo.
+Validation bugs should be reported only if they appear after full metadata is generated because with the default metadata the validation of this library is looser than the original Google `libphonenumber`'s.

 ## Webpack